 By Lauren Dunec Hoang, Houzz

 1. Bring on the glow.
 Adding outdoor lighting is the single best way to create an inviting evening ambiance in the garden.
-What could feel like a shadowy patio outside this Southern California home instead feels closer to the outdoor table you’d request at your favorite restaurant.
-What makes this work well is the soft and glowing light that comes from multiple sources: tree-mounted lights, flickering floor lanterns and a warm uplight on the building.
+What could feel like a shadowy patio outside the home instead feels closer to the outdoor table you’d request at your favorite restaurant.
+What makes this work well is the soft and glowing light that comes from the larger, glowing twinkle lights that are threaded around the patio area.

 2. Add fall-themed potted plants to courtyards.
 Whether or not you have a fall-colored accent wall dripping with changing leaves, you can bring a hit of autumn color with container plants.
 Potted chrysanthemums are a popular choice, with bedding varieties often sold budding or just beginning to bloom in nurseries this time of year.
 Other options to consider: pansies in rich fall colors, golden black-eyed Susans (Rudbeckia hirta), bronze-leaved coral bells (Heuchera spp.), or ornamental grasses.